jgaa/restc-cpp/doc/Tutorial.md

     });

-    // Start the io-service, using this thread rest_client->GetIoService().run();
+    // Start the io-service, using this thread. rest_client->GetIoService().run();

     cout << "Done,.
 Exiting normally." << endl;